ikhsaneff/mieffendy_hw3/README.md

 3. **Open the `index.html` file in your web browser:**
     - You can simply double-click the `index.html` file, or
-    - Use a web server to serve the files (e.g., using VS Code Live Server extension).
+    - Use a web server to serve the files.

 ## Through Github Page